Thinking of solo travel but not sure where to start? START HERE!

 Kuala Lumpur may be tall and just a bit bombastic but it is energetic and friendly, the food is divine and the people who live here are rightly proud of their city.
 There’s something human about its gigantic size, more so than Bangkok or Hong Kong in my personal opinion; perhaps it’s the distinctive neighborhoods and the diversity of the city's population.

-The city stands apart from the rest of the country, vastly different from, say, Penang or Borneo or the islands.
-But there's no denying its modern fast pace, a true Asian city.
-It's not to everyone's liking, but to me it's one of the more welcoming cities in the region.
+The city stands apart from the rest of the country, vastly different from, say, Penang or Sabah or the islands.
+But there’s no denying its modern fast pace, a true Asian city.
+It’s not to everyone’s liking, but to me it’s one of the more welcoming cities in the region.

 Despite Malaysia being a Muslim country, you don’t need to fully cover up except when entering a place of worship.
-Non-Muslim women (mainly Chinese Malaysian) wear Western-style clothing everywhere so it's perfectly acceptable (just remember this remains a conservative society so dress accordingly, especially women traveling alone).
+Non-Muslim women (mainly Chinese Malaysian) wear Western-style clothing everywhere so it’s perfectly acceptable.
+Just remember this remains a conservative society so dress accordingly, especially women traveling alone.

 A handmade item crafted from a classic Malaysian fabric such as batik, a great reminder of your Malaysia travel adventure.
 You’ll find some great buys in Central Market.
 If you’d like to spend more, the handmade woven bags available at Kaleidoscope in Publika Mall, Mont Kiara are fabulous.